animir/alltables/README.md

 |`imp_fields` | Distinguished columns in table (have larg font size) | `['sym']` | |
 |`expire` | Expire of cache table data in seconds | `3600` | |

-Some options that not exists, can be added.
+Options that not exists, can be added.

 3) If private function with name `get . ucfirst($options['type']) . ucfirst($options['wrapper'])) .
 Handler` exists in
 __class `Resource`__  (forexample, `getFtpZipHandler`), you need no anything to do in this case.
 Otherwise, you must add such function.
-It have no paramters (all parameters get from options in ).
+It have no paramters (all parameters get from options).
 It returns a file pointer resource on success or `false` on error.
 Example: